-At approximately 6 and 12 months, an FFQ and details of the child's milk-feeding history over the prior 6 months as reported by their main caregiver (usually the mother) were recorded by research nurses.
-Breast milk intake was estimated from the reported duration of breast-feeding at each feed [118] and the age of introduction to solid foods was recorded.
+At approximately 6 and 12 months of age, an FFQ and details of the child's milk-feeding history over the prior six months as reported by their main caregiver (usually the mother) were recorded by research nurses.
+Breast milk intake was estimated from the reported duration of breastfeeding at each feed [126] and the age of introduction to solid foods was recorded.

-Two infant FFQs were developed using a variety of dietary information sources.
-The list of foods to be included was compiled using information from a nationally representative sample of children aged 18 months [97], the weighed food diaries of preterm infants aged 6 and 12 months [119], infant-feeding literature and dietary data from women in Southampton [120].
-This food list was refined after a 24-hour recall of a sample of infants and through piloting [121].
+The two infant FFQs to be used at age 6- and 12-months, were developed using a variety of dietary information sources.
+The list of foods to be included was compiled using information from a nationally representative sample of children aged 18 months [100], the weighed food diaries of preterm infants aged 6 and 12 months [127], infant-feeding literature and dietary data from women in Southampton [128].
+This food list was refined after a 24-hour recall of a sample of infants and through piloting [129].

-At 6 months, a 34-item FFQ was administered to capture average frequency and amount of listed foods consumed over the 7 days preceding the interview.
+At 6 months old, a 34-item FFQ was administered to capture average frequency and amount of listed foods consumed over the seven days preceding the interview.
 Responses included the number of times the food/food group was consumed over the past week, the brand and amount consumed in household measured.

-At 12 months, a 78-item FFQ was administered to capture the listed foods over the month preceding the interview.
+At 12 months of age, a 78-item FFQ was administered to capture the listed foods over the month preceding the interview.
 Responses included: never, 1-3 times per month, 1 to 7 times per week, more than once a day (with the option to specify the amount of times per day).

-For both the 6 and 12 month FFQs, prompt cards listing foods included in each food group were used at both ages to ensure standardised responses and portion sizes were recorded in household measures and with the aid of food models.
-Participants were also asked to report frequencies of consumption and amounts of any foods that were not listed in FFQ if they were consumed once a week or more.
-In addition to these FFQs, a 24-hour diet recall was conducted in the whole sample at 6 months and a 4-day weighed food diary was conducted among fifty mothers of 6 month olds, and fifty mothers of 12 month old babies [122, 123].
+For both the 6- and 12-month FFQs, prompt cards listing foods included in each food group were used at both ages to ensure standardised responses and portion sizes were recorded in household measures and with the aid of food models.
+Participants were also asked to report frequencies of consumption and amounts of any foods that were not listed in the FFQ if they were consumed once a week or more.

+In addition to these FFQs, a 24-hour diet recall was conducted in the whole sample at 6 months and a four-day weighed food diary was conducted among subsamples of 50 mothers of 6 month-olds, and 50 mothers of 12 month-old babies [130, 131].
+Both time points also asked about the type and frequency of consumption of any food supplements.

-Children's diets: 3 to 11 years
+Children's diets: 3 to 13 years

-At 3 years diet was assessed using an 80-item FFQ administered by research nurses to the main caregiver (usually the mother [124]).
-As with the FFQ in infancy, the food list was compiled from a variety of sources including: a review of dietary intake data from a nationally representative sample of children aged 3 years [125], the SWS infants [121], the SWS adults [117], and 3 year old children in the Avon Longitudinal Study of Pregnancy and Childhood [110].
+At 3 years old, diet was assessed using an 80-item FFQ administered by research nurses to the main caregiver (usually the mother [132]).
+As with the FFQ in infancy, the food list was compiled from a variety of sources including: a review of dietary intake data from a nationally representative sample of children aged 3 years [133], the SWS infants [129], the SWS adults [125], and 3-year-old children in the Avon Longitudinal Study of Pregnancy and Childhood [116].
 The food list was refined during the piloting stage.